-- (1) Notwithstanding the setbacks provided in Section 4.2 of this land use district, setbacks in established areas shall be determined by application of Administration Section 3.6 ef Administration; and - (2) where the shape of a lot or other circumstances is such that the setbacks prescribed in Section 4.2 of this land use district cannot be reasonably applied, the Development Authority shall determine the setbacks.
+- (1) Notwithstanding the setbacks provided in Section 4.2 of this land use district, setbacks in established areas shall be determined by application of Administration Section 3.6; and - (2) where the shape of a lot or other circumstances is such that the setbacks prescribed in Section 4.2 of this land use district cannot be reasonably applied, the Development Authority shall determine the setbacks.

-Principal Building Principal Building
+Principal Building

 Front and Secondary front 5 m (16.4 ft)

 Rear (with lane) 5 m (16.4 ft)

 Rear (without lane) 7.5 m (24.9 ft)

 Side 1.5 m (4.9 ft)

-Notes Setbacks are measured to the foundation closest point of the building , allowing for projections as per Section 21 of Schedule 3.
-Corner lots shall provide adequate clear vision space in accordance with the clear vision triangle requirements outlined in Section 4 of Schedule 3.
+Setbacks are measured to the foundation, allowing for projections as per Section 14 of Schedule 3.

+Notes Corner lots shall provide adequate clear vision space in accordance with the clear vision triangle requirements outlined in Section 4 of Schedule 3.